 CHRISTIAAN DE ROOIJ

-Christiaan has been with Submarine since (almost) the dawn of the age, having started as a motion graphic, interaction and game designer back in 2003.
-He has been a key player as interaction, VFX, graphic, motion graphic, and interaction designer on many of Submarine’s proudest productions over the years, including The Tulse Luper Journey (Europrix Toptalent Award in 2006), Viktor & Rolf: “Because we’re worth it” (Skrien Poster Award nomination), the acclaimed virtual worlds documentary Another Perfect World, and multiple-award-winning online experiences Collapsus, Last Hijack Interactive and Poppy.
+Christiaan has been with Submarine since (almost) the dawn of the time.
+We have practically seen him grow up.
+He has been a key player as an interaction, VFX, graphic, motion, and interaction designer on many of Submarine’s proudest productions over the years, including The Tulse Luper Journey (Europrix Toptalent Award in 2006), Viktor & Rolf: “Because we’re worth it” (Skrien Poster Award nomination), the acclaimed virtual worlds documentary Another Perfect World, and the multiple-award-winning online experiences Collapsus, Last Hijack Interactive and Poppy.
 Meanwhile, he keeps himself busy as lead designer on a plethora of Submarine projects.
 And the most important job of all, raising three kiddos!

 HELLO fellow human,